MichielsenM/mesa-summer-school-2023/docs/Index.md

 <task><details>
 <summary>Task 0</summary><p>
-This is an example of how a specific task will show up in the following `MESA`labs.
+This is an example of how a specific task will show up in the following <code>MESA</code> labs.
 </p></details></task>